s How to Protect Workers On the Go | CAP Index

 Delivery drivers are representative of the changing definition of “workplace security.”
 For many, the workplace is now wherever they go.

 Protecting workers on the go and, indeed, all personnel from harm is every organization’s top priority.
 To meet this mission, businesses usually focus on erecting protective shields around their workforce.
 Most of the sophisticated security technology that companies have purchased in the last decade reflects that effort, such as electronic access control, surveillance cameras, and perimeter detection devices.
 Businesses have spent millions to keep out intruders, and for years this model has helped private businesses meet their goal of protecting workers.
-Quote that emphasizes the need for delivery driver safety.

 However, this protection model has limitations, as approaching personnel security with a bunker mentality only offers safety when employees stay inside.
 But today’s employees are less likely than ever to be under a company’s protective shield.
 Spurred by advancements in smartphone technologies and a convention-breaking pandemic, the mobile workplace has exploded in recent years.
 Across industries, workers are now on-the-go, traveling to emerging markets or working remotely from home or client sites.